TactWareInc/WordProcessor/README.md

 ## License

-Unless otherwise specified, this project is provided under the license declared in the repository root (add or reference your license file/text here).
+Unless otherwise specified, this project is provided under the license declared in the repository root (for example, Apache‑2.0 as used in published artifacts).